linkerd/website/linkerd.io/content/2/features/fault-injection.md

 +++
-title = "Fault Injection"
+title = "Fault Injection | Linkerd"
-description = "Linkerd provides mechanisms to programmatically inject failures into services."
+description = "Traditionally, fault injection requires modifying app code to add a fault injection library that will do the actual work.
+Linkerd does it w/o any code change." slug = "fault-injection"
 +++

 Fault injection is a form of chaos engineering where the error rate of a service